FLASH SALES: discover new special offers every week!

 Helenium Ruby Tuesday

-An abundant ruby red flowering that sets the garden ablaze until the first frosts, in borders as well as in large pots.
+An abundant ruby red flowering that lights up the garden until the first frosts, in borders as well as in large pots.

 • Flowering time September to November